Grenville Strategic Royalty Announces 2017 Year End and Fourth Quarter Results

 An audio recording of the conference call will be also available on the investors’ page of Grenville’s website at grenvillesrc.com.

 Based in Toronto, Grenville Strategic Royalty Corp. is a publicly-traded royalty company that makes investments in established businesses with revenues of up to $50 million dollars.
-Grenville generates revenues from royalty payments and buyouts from contracts.
-The non-dilutive royalty financing structure offered by Grenville competes directly with traditional equity to meet the long-term financing needs of companies on more attractive commercial terms.
+Grenville generates revenues from royalty payments, buyouts from contracts and equity returns.
+The flexible royalty financing structure offered by Grenville competes directly with traditional equity to meet the long-term financing needs of companies on more attractive commercial terms.

 Forward-Looking Information and Statements